 The state's evaluation of the evidence of community support will be similar to its evaluation in Connect Illinois, Round 3.
-Factors for consideration include (a) degree of "personalized" letters that reflect a broad spectrum of community members, (b) degree to which project fits into an existing community strategic plan, (c) recent survey that covers broad spectrum of community with statistically meaningful results regarding level of need, gaps, and project support, (d) evidence of community outreach efforts to gauge interest in project, and (e) other community feedback that shows compelling need and project support resource commitments from community-based members and institutions; and (c) evidence to support verification of pledge.
+Factors for consideration include (a) degree of "personalized" letters that reflect a broad spectrum of community members, (b) degree to which project fits into an existing community strategic plan, (c) recent survey that covers broad spectrum of community with statistically meaningful results regarding level of need, gaps, and project support, (d) evidence of community outreach efforts to gauge interest in project, and (e) other community feedback that shows compelling need and project support.